 5. You don’t really need an agent.

-This may be the most dangerous myth for people buying real estate in Long Island.
+This may be the most dangerous myth for people buying real estate in Babylon and Surrounding Areas.
 Sure, you can buy a house without a real estate agent but consider the ramifications of taking on such an expensive undertaking without any real knowledge of the industry.
 You probably consider yourself very knowledgeable in your industry at least much more knowledgeable than say… a real estate agent.
 You would not expect your agent to have the knowledge that you have in your area of expertise so it naturally follows that a good real estate agent will be more knowledgeable than you could possibly be in the real estate industry.
 That commission your agent charges is a very small cost for all the expertise and experience she can bring to the table.
 With all the online listing sites and online real estate marketplaces, you may be tempted to go agent-less.
 Just remember that a good agent is a partner and ally who will be using her expert knowledge to look out for your best interests and help you get the best deal and the most value for your money in this, possibly your biggest financial investment.